MessiFr/MessiFr.github.io/docs/notes/sml/worksheet02_solutions-1.md

 ***
 ### Bonus material: Bayesian credible intervals
 In principle, the posterior distribution contains all the information about the possible values of the parameter $\theta$.
 To show the utility of the posterior, we can obtain a quantitative measure of the posterior uncertainty by computing a central (/docs/notes/sml/or equal-tailed) interval of posterior probability.
 These are known as _Bayesian credible intervals_ and should not be confused with the frequentist concept of _confidence intervals_ which leverage the distribution of point estimators.
 For a Bayesian credible interval, an e.g. 95% credible interval contains the true parameter value with 95% probability.
 In general, for a $1- \alpha$ interval, where $\alpha \in (0,1)$, this corresponds to the range of values $I = (\theta_1, \theta_2)$ above and below which lie exactly $\alpha/2$ of the posterior probability.
 That is, $\alpha/2$ of the probability mass of the posterior lies below $\theta_1$, and $\alpha/2$ of the probability mass lies above $\theta_2$.
 In principle, the posterior distribution contains all the information about the possible values of the parameter $\theta$.
-To show the utility of the posterior, we can obtain a quantitative measure of the posterior uncertainty by computing a central (or equal-tailed) interval of posterior probability.
+To show the utility of the posterior, we can obtain a quantitative measure of the posterior uncertainty by computing a central (/docs/notes/sml/or equal-tailed) interval of posterior probability.
 These are known as _Bayesian credible intervals_ and should not be confused with the frequentist concept of _confidence intervals_ which leverage the distribution of point estimators.
 For a Bayesian credible interval, an e.g. 95% credible interval contains the true parameter value with 95% probability.
 In general, for a $1- \alpha$ interval, where $\alpha \in (/docs/notes/sml/0,1)$, this corresponds to the range of values $I = (\theta_1, \theta_2)$ above and below which lie exactly $\alpha/2$ of the posterior probability.
 That is, $\alpha/2$ of the probability mass of the posterior lies below $\theta_1$, and $\alpha/2$ of the probability mass lies above $\theta_2$.
 In principle, the posterior distribution contains all the information about the possible values of the parameter $\theta$.
 To show the utility of the posterior, we can obtain a quantitative measure of the posterior uncertainty by computing a central (or equal-tailed) interval of posterior probability.
 These are known as _Bayesian credible intervals_ and should not be confused with the frequentist concept of _confidence intervals_ which leverage the distribution of point estimators.
 For a Bayesian credible interval, an e.g. 95% credible interval contains the true parameter value with 95% probability.
+In general, for a $1- \alpha$ interval, where $\alpha \in (/docs/notes/sml/0,1)$, this corresponds to the range of values $I = (/docs/notes/sml/\theta_1, \theta_2)$ above and below which lie exactly $\alpha/2$ of the posterior probability.
+That is, $\alpha/2$ of the probability mass of the posterior lies below $\theta_1$, and $\alpha/2$ of the probability mass lies above $\theta_2$.
+In principle, the posterior distribution contains all the information about the possible values of the parameter $\theta$.
+To show the utility of the posterior, we can obtain a quantitative measure of the posterior uncertainty by computing a central (/docs/notes/sml/or equal-tailed) interval of posterior probability.
+These are known as _Bayesian credible intervals_ and should not be confused with the frequentist concept of _confidence intervals_ which leverage the distribution of point estimators.
+For a Bayesian credible interval, an e.g. 95% credible interval contains the true parameter value with 95% probability.
 In general, for a $1- \alpha$ interval, where $\alpha \in (0,1)$, this corresponds to the range of values $I = (/docs/notes/sml/\theta_1, \theta_2)$ above and below which lie exactly $\alpha/2$ of the posterior probability.
+That is, $\alpha/2$ of the probability mass of the posterior lies below $\theta_1$, and $\alpha/2$ of the probability mass lies above $\theta_2$.
+In principle, the posterior distribution contains all the information about the possible values of the parameter $\theta$.
+To show the utility of the posterior, we can obtain a quantitative measure of the posterior uncertainty by computing a central (or equal-tailed) interval of posterior probability.
+These are known as _Bayesian credible intervals_ and should not be confused with the frequentist concept of _confidence intervals_ which leverage the distribution of point estimators.
+For a Bayesian credible interval, an e.g. 95% credible interval contains the true parameter value with 95% probability.
+In general, for a $1- \alpha$ interval, where $\alpha \in (/docs/notes/sml/0,1)$, this corresponds to the range of values $I = (/docs/notes/sml/\theta_1, \theta_2)$ above and below which lie exactly $\alpha/2$ of the posterior probability.
 That is, $\alpha/2$ of the probability mass of the posterior lies below $\theta_1$, and $\alpha/2$ of the probability mass lies above $\theta_2$.

 ```python